Christopher Nolan's The Odyssey release date, cast, trailer, plot, and everything else we know

 The Odyssey release date

-Because this is Nolan we are talking about, it will arrive exclusively in theaters worldwide during the summer blockbuster season.
+Because this is Nolan, it will arrive exclusively in theaters worldwide during the summer blockbuster season.
 The best way to watch it is at an IMAX screen, especially since new IMAX technology was developed just for this movie.

 The Odyssey cast

-If you thought Nolan's previous film Oppenheimer featured a stacked cast, it turns out you have seen nothing yet.
+If you thought Oppenheimer featured a stacked cast, it's nothing compared to The Odyssey.

-The Odyssey sees an all-star cast come together to bring this epic story to the big screen, with many of Nolan's former collaborators returning including Matt Damon, Anne Hathaway, Robert Pattinson, and Elliot Page.
-They will be joined by Hollywood A-listers including Tom Holland, Zendaya, and Charlize Theron.
+This film sees an all-star cast come together to bring this epic story to the big screen, with many of Nolan's former collaborators returning.
+That includes Matt Damon, Anne Hathaway, Robert Pattinson, and Elliot Page.
+They will be joined by Hollywood A-listers like Tom Holland, Zendaya, and Charlize Theron.

-Right now it is unclear which characters each cast member will be portraying aside from one – Damon will take on the lead role of Odysseus, the legendary Greek king whose journey we follow.
+Damon will take on the lead role of Odysseus, the legendary Greek king whose journey we follow.
 This was confirmed via a first look image which showed Damon in costume looking ready for battle.
+Thanks to the first trailer, we also know that Holland is playing Odysseus's son Telemachus, while Jon Bernthal appears to be Agamemnon.

 You can see the confirmed The Odyssey cast so far below: